• Skip to primary navigation

 • Sour cream — Sour cream adds moisture and a subtle tang that perfectly complements the sweetness of the corn.
 You can easily substitute it with plain yogurt if preferred.

-• Eggs — Some Jiffy corn casserole recipes use no eggs or just one, but I find that adding two eggs creates a lighter texture and helps the custard set as it bakes, making it easier to achieve neat, clean slices.
+• Eggs — Some Jiffy corn casserole recipes use no eggs or just one, but I find that adding two eggs creates a lighter souffle-like texture and helps the pudding set as it bakes, making it easier to achieve neat, clean slices.

 • Butter — I recommend using unsalted butter for this recipe.
 If you only have salted butter, simply omit the added salt.
 Also, be sure to let the melted butter cool slightly before mixing it into the corn casserole pudding.

-• Sugar - I find that adding 2 tablespoons of sugar enhances the natural sweetness of the corn, giving the corn bread pudding a subtle sweetness that’s not overpowering, and making it extra flavorful.
+• Sugar - I find that adding 2 tablespoons of sugar enhances the natural sweetness of the corn, giving the creamed corn casserole a subtle sweetness that’s not overpowering, and making it extra flavorful.
 If you prefer a savory casserole, you can easily omit the sugar.

-• Baking powder - Just ½ teaspoon of baking powder provides a light lift, ensuring the corn casserole isn't too dense.
+• Baking powder - Just ½ teaspoon of baking powder provides a light lift, ensuring that it isn't too dense.

-You can bake Jiffy corn casserole pudding in a variety of baking dishes.
-A square 8x8-inch pan, like a Pyrex or ceramic dish, works perfectly for the recipe as given.
 If you're serving a larger crowd, you can easily double the recipe and bake it in a 9x13-inch rectangular glass or ceramic dish.
-And if you have beautiful baking dishes, this recipe is a great way to showcase them, since the casserole is often served directly from the dish.
+And if you have beautiful baking dishes, this recipe is a great way to showcase them, since the souffle is often served directly from the dish.

-For individual servings, ramekins or small baking dishes are ideal, offering a perfectly portioned, custardy bite for each guest.
+For individual servings, ramekins or small baking dishes are ideal, offering a perfectly portioned bite for each guest.
 They also make for an elegant and easy presentation.

 9 squares of baked corn casserole in a white baking dish.

-This Jiffy Corn Casserole has a wonderfully moist, slightly sweet, creamy texture but still holds together well to be cut into neat slices.
-It’s an effortless, crowd-pleasing side dish that’s delicious year-round, but truly shines at Thanksgiving and Christmas.
+This Jiffy Corn Casserole has a moist, slightly sweet, and creamy texture, but still holds together well to be cut into neat slices.
+It’s an easy, crowd-pleasing side dish for Thanksgiving and Christmas.

 5 from 1 vote